 Divorcing Your Narcissist

-So, you’ve finally figured out your being emotionally abused by a narcissist.
+So, you’ve finally figured out you're being emotionally abused by a narcissist.
 Or, maybe you aren’t sure.
 Heck, it took me a few years post-divorce and a lot of therapy to realize I was abused, he is a narcissist and emotional abuse is domestic abuse.
 I knew something was wrong with him but I could never put my finger on it.

 It wasn’t until he became violent with his new girlfriend that things started to become clear.
 The majority of abusive people, whether physical or emotional, are narcissists.
 My narcissist was so good at wearing his mask that even when I read the definition of narcissism, I didn’t think he was one.
 But after more education on abuse, my entire experience and marriage all made sense.